Anteneh2121/alx-system_engineering-devops/0x19-postmortem/README.md

 matching to try and locate the erroneous `.phpp` file extension.
 Located it in the `wp-settings.php` file.
 (Line 137, `require_once( ABSPATH .
 WPINC . '/class-wp-locale.php' );`).

+6. Removed the trailing `p` from the line.

+7. Tested another `curl` on the server.
+200 A-ok!

+8. Wrote a Puppet manifest to automate fixing of the error.